 Anyone growing cucurbits (squash, cucumber, pumpkin, etc.) can grow cantaloupes.
 When planting cantaloupe, wait until the threat of frost has passed and the soil has warmed in spring.
 You can either sow seeds directly in the garden or in flats inside (do this well before their initial planting outdoors), or you can use transplants purchased from reputable nurseries or garden centers.

 These plants need plenty of sun with warm, well-draining soil—preferably with pH levels between 6.0 and 6.5.
-Seeds are usually planted anywhere from ½ to one inch deep, and in groups of three.
-Although not required, I like to plant them in small hill or mounds as I do with other cucurbit members.
-Cantaloupe plants are generally spaced about two feet apart with rows five to six feet apart.
+Seeds are usually planted anywhere from ½ to 1 inch (1-2.5 cm.) deep, and in groups of three.
+Although not required, I like to plant them in small hills or mounds as I do with other cucurbit members.
+Cantaloupe plants are generally spaced about 2 feet (61 cm.) apart with rows 5 to 6 feet (1.5-2 m.) apart.

 Transplants can be set out once the temperatures have warmed and they’ve developed their second or third set of leaves.
 Purchased plants are normally ready for planting right away.
-These, too, should be spaced about two feet apart.
+These, too, should be spaced about 2 feet (61 cm.) apart.

 Note: You can also plant cantaloupes along a fence or allow the plants to climb a trellis or small stepladder.
 Just make sure to add something that will cradle the fruits as they grow—such as a sling made from pantyhose—or set the fruits on the steps of your ladder.